tudelft3d/website/opendata/noise3d/index.md

   <img src="{{ "testarea_v02_extent.png" | prepend: site.baseurl }}" alt="Sample area v0.2" style="display:block; margin:auto;">
 </div>

-We offer a sample of the 0.2 version of the data set, consisting of buildings, terrain heights (i.e. height lines) and noise reflection/absorption factors for land use objects.
+On this page, we offer a sample of the current version of the generated data set, i.e. version 0.2 The data consists of buildings, terrain heights (i.e. height lines) and noise reflection/absorption factors for land use objects.
 The sample spans four AHN tiles nearby the city of Rotterdam, namely *37ez2*, *37fz1*, *37gn2*, *37hn1*.

 ## Attributes